uobdv/Design-Verification/index.md

 In both cases the tools should come up with GUI interfaces.
 If this works for you, then you are ready to start the exercises and your assignment.

+IT Services have just released instructions on [how to use NoMachine for remote access to Frosty](Supplementary/NoMachine_Instructions_to_connect_to_frosty.pdf).

 ## Exercises

 The exercises are designed to further your understanding of Verilog, the simulator and the e language, and to give you an opportunity to practice the material covered during the lectures.
 The ModelSim simulator and SpecMan Elite are installed under Linux, for access instructions please see above.